 Do You Provide Convenient Payment Options?

-Allowing your customers the convenience to pay with their credit or debit cards is the industry standard.
-Additionally, allowing PayPal and alternate payment options such as cryptocurrencies and gift cards would ease the process for people that are worried about sharing their personal information.
+Allowing your customers to pay with their credit or debit cards is the industry standard.
+Options such as PayPal ease the process for people worried about their data.

-First of all, you need to implement a payment system that automatically detects the users’ type of credit card as soon as they enter a few numbers.
-Also, there might be people that haven’t bought a product online before, so you need to make sure that your language highlights that you’re taking the necessary steps to protect their information.
+You need to implement a payment system that detects the type of credit card as soon as they enter a few numbers.
+There might be people that haven’t bought a product online before, so you need to ensure that you’ll protect their information.

 How Communicative Is the Checkout Process?

-Do you use some sort of indicators for people to know in which step of the checkout process they’re in?
+Do you use some sort of indicators that let people know where they are in the checkout process?

-If you don’t want to have abandoned shopping carts, you need to have an informed layout where the customers will know when they’ve picked their products and when an order is being placed.
+If you don’t want abandoned shopping carts, implement a layout that shows when a product is in the cart and if an order is being placed.

-Your checkout process must be transparent and keep the customers actively engaged at the same time.
-Make sure that every step is informative, allowing people to complete the purchase.
+Have a transparent checkout process that keeps customers engaged.
+Make sure that every step is informative, allowing people to complete the purchase with confidence.

 4. Personalize the Shopping Experience